This post may contain affiliate links.

 Do you have to use ground beef in this recipe?

 You can honestly use ground turkey or even ground chicken to replace the beef in this grouch beef pasta.
-You could even use a meatless ground meat substitute.
-There are a lot of options for ways to modify this delish dinner to meet anyone's needs or taste.
+Italian sausage would also be great!
+There are a lot of options for ways to modify this delicious dinner to meet anyone’s needs or taste.

 - Parmesan Crusted Steak and Potatoes Sheet Pan Dinner